utiasDSL/util-uwb-dataset/index.md

 ---
 ## Flight Dataset
-For the flight experiments, we collected the raw UWB meaurements, gyroscope, accelerometer, optical flow, time-of-flight (ToF) laser-ranging, barometer, and the Vicon pose measurements (sent from the ground station) on-board a customized quadrotor platform.
+For the flight experiments, we collected the raw UWB TDOA meaurements, gyroscope, accelerometer, optical flow, time-of-flight (ToF) laser-ranging, barometer, and the Vicon pose measurements (sent from the ground station) on-board a customized quadrotor platform.

 ### Flight arena and experimental setup
 <div style="clear: both;">